shaybak/bamazon/README.md

 You might be wondering how this is different from checking if the product is in stock.
 Well, in the DOOM Eternal example, it wasn't an issue--the user ordered one copy of the game, which was available.

-Here's what happens when the product is available, but not in the quantity requested:
+Here's what happens when the product is available, but not in the quantity requested.

+Let's say I want to purchase Scarface, and I love that movie so much, I want ONE THOUSAND COPIES (I mean, who doesn't?).

 ![Not available in quantity](gifs/gif5-not-enough.gif)

-You can see that this user inquiry passes ID verification, but
+You can see that this user inquiry passes ID verification because it's a valid product, but clearly the storefront doesn't have this many in stock.
+It gives the user an apology message:

+                Sorry!
+We don't have the amount requested.
+We have 13 unit(s) of Item: Scareface available for purchase.

+So essentially our application is saying here, okay, you can't have 1000, but we do at least have some stock.

+Armed with this knowledge, the user is then prompted to confirm if they would like to order again, and can respond accordingly.

 ### Update the product listing if the purchase is successful.